Computer security: Digital hygiene

 Related to end-user training, digital hygiene or cyber hygiene is a fundamental principle relating to information security and, as the analogy with personal hygiene shows, is the equivalent of establishing simple routine measures to minimize the risks from cyber threats.
 The assumption is that good cyber hygiene practices can give networked users another layer of protection, reducing the risk that one vulnerable node will be used to either mount attacks or compromise another node or network, especially from common cyberattacks.
 Cyber hygiene should also not be mistaken for proactive cyber defence, a military term.

+The most common acts of digital hygiene can include updating malware protection, cloud back-ups, passwords, and ensuring restricted admin rights and network firewalls.
 As opposed to a purely technology-based defense against threats, cyber hygiene mostly regards routine measures that are technically simple to implement and mostly dependent on discipline or education.
-It can be thought of as an abstract list of tips or measures that have been demonstrated as having a positive effect on personal and/or collective digital security.
+It can be thought of as an abstract list of tips or measures that have been demonstrated as having a positive effect on personal or collective digital security.
 As such, these measures can be performed by laypeople, not just security experts.

 Cyber hygiene relates to personal hygiene as computer viruses relate to biological viruses (or pathogens).
 However, while the term computer virus was coined almost simultaneously with the creation of the first working computer viruses, the term cyber hygiene is a much later invention, perhaps as late as 2000 by Internet pioneer Vint Cerf.
 It has since been adopted by the Congress and Senate of the United States, the FBI, EU institutions and heads of state.

-Response to breaches
+Difficulty of responding to breaches

 Responding to attempted security breaches is often very difficult for a variety of reasons, including: